Capitol scare triggered by DC homeless encampment fire; threat cleared

 The U.S. Capitol Building was placed in a brief lockdown in response to what announcements on the grounds described as an "external security threat," Fox News has learned.

-The threat appears to be linked to a nearby outdoor fire at homeless encampment that has since been extinguished.
+The threat appears to have been linked to an outdoor fire at a homeless encampment that has since been extinguished.

-In a statement provided to Fox News, U.S. Capitol Police said: "Due to an external security threat under the bridge on I-295 at First and F Streets SE, staff and other personnel are directed to avoid coming to the Capitol Complex area until further notice.
-All personnel currently on the Capitol Complex are advised to stay indoors and away from windows and doors."
+The encampment was located approximately one mile away, where a plume of smoke created security concerns.
+Washington, D.C.
+Fire and EMS said the fire "accounts for smoke that many have seen."

 People on Capitol grounds were told to remain inside shortly before 10:30 a.m.
 Monday, when people were urged to stay away from exterior-facing doors and windows.